 new ones from the Electrical Starter Palette and from the block libraries.

 When working with Simscape Electrical, your model may include Simulink blocks that are associated with events or discrete sampling.
 Such blocks can create instantaneous changes to the physical system inputs through the Simulink-PS Converter block that connects them.
-When you build this type of model, make sure the corresponding zero crossings are generated.
+When you build this type of model, make sure that the corresponding zero crossings are generated.

 Many blocks in the Simulink library generate these zero crossings by default.
 For example, the